jewel-of-the-rockies

 There are several steps you can take beforehand to help prevent altitude sickness:

-* Stay properly hydrated.
+* Stay hydrated.
 Fluid loss normally occurs during the acclimatization process, so you need to drink lots of fluids (water is great, but no alcohol) to remain properly hydrated.

 * Rocky Mountain National Park rangers recommend that you spend at least one night at 7,000 or 8,000 feet prior to setting out.
 This will allow your body to begin to adjust to the change in elevation.